kurtradecki/gcp-pa-psc-looker-demo/README.md

 This script includes gcloud commands in the Terraform script.
 In general, gcloud commands in a Terraform script can at times return a long error message that includes the following error: "local-exec provisioner error" and "unable to queue operation since queue fifo_queue is full according to queue".
 Same as mentioned, re-running the terraform commands `terraform plan` and `terraform apply -auto-approve` will clear the error.

 **DNS for External application load balancer**\
 To operate, the External application load balancer requires DNS to be updated for the FQDN (svc_name & svc_dns_domain) to resolved to the external IP address of the forwarding rule.
+See above under Setup and Deploy the script for how to find the IP address.

 ## Conclusion & Cleanup